 Explain a little bit about your brand.

-When did you realize there was a need for your business?
+What was the idea behind the brand, or when did you realize there was a need for your business?

 Why do you choose to have your products made in the USA?